jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/welcome.rst

 .. image:: images/php-sdk-overview.png
    :alt: Diagram that provides an overview of how AWS SDK for PHP works

 Not all services are immediately available in the SDK.
-To find out which services are currently supported by the |sdk-php|, see .
+To find out which services are currently supported by the |sdk-php|, see :aws-php-class:`Service Name and API Version <index.html>`.
 For information about the |sdk-php| on GitHub, see :doc:`Additional Resources <resources>`.

 External links: :aws-php-class:`API Docs <index.html>`